awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

 }
 ```

-Then, you simply create an AWS Batch even target that parses information from the event that triggers it and transforms it into a `parameters` object\.
+Then, you simply create an AWS Batch event target that parses information from the event that triggers it and transforms it into a `parameters` object\.
 When the job runs, the parameters from the trigger event are passed to the job container's command\.

 **Note**
 In this scenario, all of the AWS resources \(Amazon S3 bucket, CloudWatch Events rule, CloudTrail logs, etc\.\) must be in the same region\.